 Step 3 – Cone Folds Finished Drawing

-To finish the drawing gradually apply more overlapping sets of strokes to darken the in shadow areas and to smooth out the overall surface of the cloth.
+To finish the drawing gradually apply more overlapping sets of strokes to darken the shaded areas and to smooth out the overall surface of the cloth.

 Try and avoid completely blending the strokes to the point of invisible.
 As mentioned earlier the direction of the strokes can help reinforce the shape of the curves.